ceticamarco/backup.sh/man.md

 ```

 # AUTHORS
-**backup.sh** was written by Marco Cetica on late 2018.
+**backup.sh** is being developed by Marco Cetica since late 2018.

 # BUGS
-Submit bug reports online at: <email@marcocetica.com> or open an issue
+Submit bug reports at: <email@marcocetica.com> or open an issue
 on the issue tracker of the GitHub page of this project: https://github.com/ice-bit/backup.sh